BHT explores some of the more outlandish royal birth traditions that we bet you don't know.

 Government officials had to be in attendance

-The only men who were obligated to be present at royal births were high ranking government officials, who stood as witnesses.
+The only men who were obligated to be present at royal births were high-ranking government officials, who stood as witnesses.
 Their role was to make sure the birth was legitimate and that no baby swapping had occurred.
-This rule was abolished just before Prince Charles arrival in 1948.
+This rule was abolished just before Prince (now King) Charles' arrival in 1948.

 Prince Philip was the first royal father to watch his child enter the world